csiro-robotics/ohm/docs/docmapusage.md

 # NDT map

-The @c NdtMap is an extension of the @c OccupancyMap which adds normal distribution transforms semantics.
+The `NdtMap` is an extension of the `OccupancyMap` which adds normal distribution transforms semantics.
 This adds a covariance representation to each voxel which can be used to represent a "surfel" within the voxel.
 See that class for more details.
-The @c NdtMap should always be populated (in CPU) using the
+The `NdtMap` should always be populated (in CPU) using the `RayMapperNdt`.
-@c RayMapperNdt.

 # Iterating a map

-Once a map has been populated, it is possible to iterate the voxels in the map using either a using range based for loop over the map or using a @c OccupancyMap::iterator .
-In either case, this will iterate the @ref MapChunk "chunks" in the map in an undefined order and iterate each voxel within the chunk.
-Iteration of voxels within a chunk starts from the chunk's @c MapChunk::firstValidKey() which is maintained as the first voxel in the chunk memory which has been touched.
+Once a map has been populated, it is possible to iterate the voxels in the map using either a using range based for loop over the map or using a `OccupancyMap::iterator`.
+In either case, this will iterate the chunks (`MapChunk`) in the map in an undefined order and iterate each voxel within the chunk.
+Iteration of voxels within a chunk starts from the chunk's `MapChunk::firstValidKey()` which is maintained as the first voxel in the chunk memory which has been touched.

-Iterating with a range based for loop or deferencing the @c OccupancyMap::iterator yields a @c Key for the current voxel.
-The data associated with the voxel must be resolved using the @c Voxel template class.
-The
-@c OccupancyMap::iterator has additional, non-standard iterator functions which provide access to the target
+Iterating with a range based for loop or deferencing the `OccupancyMap::iterator` yields a `Key` for the current voxel.
+The data associated with the voxel must be resolved using the `Voxel` template class.
+The `OccupancyMap::iterator` has additional, non-standard iterator functions which provide access to the target `MapChunk` and `OccupancyMap`.
-@c MapChunk and @c OccupancyMap .
 Below is an example of iterating a map.

 ```.cpp
 // A structure detailing some map statistics